-It is affecting our relationships, families and businesses/livelihood and mental, emotional and physical health.
+It is affecting our relationships, families and businesses/livelihoods and mental, emotional and physical health.

-How can you build resilience and growth through fears?
+How can you build resilience and growth through fear?

 What is fear?